DjLeChuck/ExceptionHandler/README.md

 ## Mechanism

-When an exception is caught, ExceptionHandler do his job and traces the exceptions' stack.
+When an exception is caught, ExceptionHandler does his job and traces the exceptions' stack.

 ## License